CNN to name Chris Licht next president to take over from Jeff Zucker

 Mr Licht, executive producer of The Late Show with Stephen Colbert, will be officially named as Jeff Zucker’s replacement next week, CNN and other media outlets reported.

-Mr Zucker was abruptly oustered earlier this month after he was revealed to have been in an undeclared relationship with his second-in-command, Allison Gollust.
+Mr Zucker was abruptly ousted earlier this month after he was revealed to have been in an undeclared relationship with his second-in-command, Allison Gollust.

 His firing came as part of an investigation into former primetime anchor Chris Cuomo giving advice to his brother Andrew during the former New York Governor’s sexual harassment scandal.